collaborativebioinformatics/PhytoKmerCNV/README.md

 </br>

 ## Benchmarking Goals
-Get our DNAnexus workspace booted up, the tomato
+Work together today across 4 timezones to get our DNAnexus workspace booted up and the general pipeline implemented

 <br>
 </br>

 ## Finetuning Experiments
+Actively discussing and planning finetuning experiments to bring our project home by the hackathon's end